KTheodaly/bamazon/README.md

 ![bamazon result](./assets/successtotal.JPG)
 ## What is this database for, who will use it?

-* This is for classwork Node.js & MySQL but anyone is welcome to look at the code
+* This is for classwork Node.js & MySQL but anyone is welcome to look at the code!